dnlgrgly/riddimfutar-api/README.md

   - Get a particular stop's data.
 Useful for downloading the sound signal of the stop.
 - **GET /routes/{id}**
   - Get a particular route data.
 Useful to get the upcoming stops on the ride.
 - **GET /musicID**
   - Get a random music ID that the user will hear for the next stop.
 The music will be downloaded from the bucket, alongside it's metadata (like the artist and an album art)

+### if the "Proposal B" wins

+- **GET /vehicles?lat={lat}&lon={lon}**
+  - Get nearby vehicles.
+Provide the user latitude and longitude in the URL params.
+- **GET /vehicles/{id}**
+  - Get a particular vehicle's data.
+Useful for downloading the sound signal of the stop.
+- **GET /musicID**
+  - Get a random music ID that the user will hear for the next stop.
+The music will be downloaded from the bucket, alongside it's metadata (like the artist and an album art)